leestanley/leestanley/README.md

 ## 🐈 Hey, I'm Stanley!

-I'm currently a 3rd year cog sci design & interaction major at UCSD doing web development on the side.
+I'm currently a 4th year cog sci design & interaction major at UCSD doing web development on the side.
 I go to a bunch of hackathons, store every cat picture I see, and video edit in my free time.
 Thanks for visiting my profile!

 ## 🔷 Activities and Involvements

 *  Hobbyist programmer now doing product stuff.
-Interning as a product management intern this summer ~~in the bay~~ in San Diego remotely.
+Interning as a product management intern this summer at NVIDIA.
 *  Currently a venture partner at [Contrary](https://contrarycap.com/).
 Have a cool idea?
 Email me at stanley[at]contrarycap.com

 ## 👨‍💻 Hackathon Projects: 30 total